Stuart Spencer (footballer): TFL

 It was thus highly surprising that, at the peak of his VFL career, Spencer moved to Tasmania and became captain-coach of Clarence in the Tasmanian Football League in 1957.
 Although several sources say that he moved due to business reasons, Spencer has stated that the primary reasons for his move was that his wife Fay was eight months pregnant with their first child and wanted to move to her native Tasmania for family support.

 Spencer brought a tough and disciplined style of football to Tasmania.
 He won two TFL best and fairest awards (William Leitch Medal) and also twice won the Lefroy medal for best and fairest Tasmanian player in interstate matches.
 He is credited with bringing Clarence up to a standard where they would eventually go on to be one of the most successful of Tasmanian clubs.

 His Tasmanian playing career reached its peak when he captained the Tasmanian state side to its first ever victory over arch-rival Victoria, in 1960 at Launceston.
 He was adjudged best-on-ground and kicked the game-sealing score.

 Other

-Spencer's coaching did not stop with Clarence, he also coached St. Virgil's College to three successive state independent school's premierships.
+Spencer's coaching did not stop with Clarence, he also coached St. Virgil's College to three successive state independent schools' premierships.

 Spencer was president of the Clarence Football Club for two terms and was a member of the board of management in 1979.

 Spencer was president of the Melbourne Football Club from 1986 to 1991, overseeing their first Grand Final appearance for 24 years in 1988.

 At age 74 Spencer still worked as the managing director of the Greens Group, a Hobart removals and storage company.

 Spencer died in Melbourne aged 79.

+The Stuart Spencer Stand at Bellerive Oval was named after him.